Table of contents

 Focusing on nonverbal cues

-Even when we are listening, sometimes the person speaking can’t tell we’re doing it because we aren’t offering the right nonverbal cues.
-MasterClass recommends facing the speaker, leaning in close and nodding when appropriate to show that you’re listening.
+Even when we are listening, sometimes the person speaking can't tell we're doing it because we aren't offering the right nonverbal cues.
+Practice appropriate eye contact, face the speaker, and signal your understanding without speaking or interrupting.

 Relying on the professionals